westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ### Formatting a Target Device

-Formatting a single device target is done using the command.
+Formatting a single device target is done using the following command:

 ```plaintext
 # dmzadm --format /dev/<disk name>
 ```

 where `/dev/<disk name>` identifies the backend zoned block device to use.
-An example execution using a SMR hard-disk is shown below.
+An example execution using a SMR hard-disk is shown below:

 ```plaintext
 # dmzadm --format /dev/sdi